 “This new biography by University of Texas–Austin history professor Brands (Traitor to His Class) is comprehensive but well-paced and vividly readable; his narrative of Grant’s military campaigns in particular is lucid, colorful, and focused on telling moments of decision.
 His Grant emerges as an immensely appealing figure—though except for a wartime outburst of anti-Semitism, later repented, which the author relates—with a keen mind, stout character, and unpretentious manner.
 The result is a fine portrait of the quintessential American hero.”

 Other reviews also praised Brands’ storytelling skills but argued that the book is a little too general sometimes.

 David M. Shribmen’s review in the Boston Globe states that although it is a very comprehensive book, some of Brands arguments lack supporting details:

 “This is a biography that is both comprehensive and comprehensible but not always compelling.
 It is a thorough examination of Grant’s life — but it skims over the life Grant lived.
 We know of his devotion to his wife, Julia, for example, but her character is not developed nor is the abiding romance between the two.
 We know Grant was sentimental, but we don’t see much of that either.”

-Eric Foner’s review in the Washington Post states that Brands is a great storyteller but the book lacks analysis that would better help us understand Grant better:
+Eric Foner’s review in the Washington Post states that Brands is a great storyteller but the book lacks analysis that would help us understand Grant better: